 -

-Context drops still occur when limits are exceeded—older messages get truncated.
+Context drops still occur when limits are exceeded; older messages are truncated or summarized.

 -

-Best practice: Don’t rely on infinite context.
-Chunk long work, summarize checkpoints, and use external docs.
+Best practice: never rely on “infinite” context.
+Chunk work, summarize checkpoints, and externalize state into documents.

 Model Behavior